jharini/booknotes/system-design/system-design-interview/chapter27/README.md

 To address the double payment problem, we need to use an idempotency mechanism - a property that an operation applied multiple times is processed only once.

-From an API perspective, clients can make multiple calls which produce the same result.
+From an API perspective, clients can make the same call repeatedly and produce the same result.
-Idempotency is managed by a special header in the request (eg `idempotency-key`), which is typically a UUID.
+Idempotency is managed by a special header in the request (eg `idempotency-key`), which is typically a UUID (unique value that is generated by the client and expires after a certain period of time).
 ![idempotency-example](images/idempotency-example.png)

 Idempotency can be achieved using the database's mechanism of adding unique key constraints: